 Occasionally someone in the public sphere asks me what I wear under my skirt.
 At first I asked why, and the most common reason given related to “regimental” kilts.
 I suspect that those who say they are “just curious” are simply too embarrassed to admit that they themselves enjoy going commando.
 I have largely quit asking why, and I typically smile and playfully say “sometimes I do, sometimes I don’t” or “dare to ask, dare to look.”
 The latter response seems to drive home the point that curiosity is normal, but acting on such curiosity can be inappropriate in all its forms.
 The inquirer usually apologies and I explain that I am not offended.
 Curiosity is natural and our society is largely to blame for the failure to grasp the inappropriateness of the inquiry (this is particularly true for women who thereupon realize that they just did to a man that which would have been infuriating had the same question been posed to her by a man).

 Composure.
 There is only one thing to keep in mind when wearing a skirt: Keep your knees together.
 For the most part, a skirt will keep its wearer mindful that he has a large opening down below, and this is particularly true of straight and pencil cuts which will not allow the wearer to sit with his legs splayed apart.
 It does not require a great deal of effort to remember and it will become second nature in time.
+If, however, a gent needs a reminder, consider wearing an elasticized half slip at first as its gentle traction will remind the wearer to keep his knees together.
 Fortunately, it doesn’t matter when sitting behind a desk or at a table.
 In other situations, a skirted man can extend his legs straight out and cross his ankles which will keep his legs sufficiently close together without crushing his jewels. if leg fatigue becomes an issue, one can always tuck the skirt snugly under the thighs and the skirt will then act like a wrap to keep the legs together without having to consciously or physically do so.
-Another option is crossing one’s legs at the knees and this can be accomplished by grasping the skirt’s hem (as if to straighten it) while deftly reaching up with a finger and lifting the jewels out of the way.
+Another option is crossing one’s legs at the knees and this can be accomplished by grasping the skirt’s hem (as if to straighten it) while deftly reaching up with a finger and lifting the obstructive anatomy out of the way.
 Kneeling or crouching should be done instead of squatting to retrieve something from the floor or from a lower shelf.
 Here keeping one’s feet and ankles together will also keep one’s knees together.
 Getting out of a vehicle usually isn’t a problem as the car door provides adequate shielding, but if extreme precaution is warranted, swivel 90 degrees (with butt in the seat and legs together), place both feet on the ground, and then stand up.
-It can also be helpful to do a Google image search (pick your own search terms) so as to learn from others’ mistakes .
+It can also be helpful to do a Google image search (pick your own search terms) so as to learn from others’ mistakes.

 Confidence.
 The first week or so it is normal to avoid walking across open spaces in malls or stores, but this timidity fades quickly and, honestly, a lot of people won’t even notice that the the guy walking past them is wearing a skirt.
 It is imperative to keep one’s head up and one of the biggest mistakes is constantly looking down.
 Don’t walk around with a goofy smile, but if someone chuckles, just smile and nod your head as if to say “right on!” (in a soulful Shaft or Marvin Gaye kind of way).
 Acting like a man’s skirt is perfectly natural will make the wearer feel normal and at ease, and others will subconsciously mirror that attitude.
 Even so, perhaps one of the hardest frontiers to cross is the gym locker room (it’s even more awkward than church).
 I can’t fully explain why, but it is the final frontier and once conquered, there is nothing left to fear.